reshamas/fastai_deeplearn_part1/courses/dl2/lesson_10_2.md

   - optimizer function
   - **pick a batch size as big as you can that doesn't run out of memory**
 - These bits are interesting.
 There is some fun stuff going on here.
+- The basic idea here is that for the classifier, we do really want to look at one, you know, document.
+We need to say, is this document positive or negative?
+And so, we do want to shuffle the documents, right?
+Because we like to shuffle things.
+But, **those documents are different lengths**, and so if we stick them all into one batch, and this is a handy thing that fastai does for you, you can stick things of different lengths into a batch, and **it will automatically pad them** so you don't have to worry about that.
+- *But*, if they are wildly different lengths, then you're going to be wasting a lot of computation time.
+There might be one thing there that is 2000 words and everything else is 50 words long.
+And that means you end up with a 2005 wide tensor. --> That's pretty annoying.
 -
 ```python
 trn_ds = TextDataset(trn_clas, trn_labels)